godotengine/godot-docs/learning/scripting/visual_script/nodes_purposes.rst

 .. image:: img/visual_script36.png

-Of interest there are mainly three nodes.
 The first one is "Constant" which allows you to select any value of any type as constant, from an integer (42) to a String ("Hello!").
 In general this node is not used that often because of default input values in *Data Ports*, but it's good to know it exists.

 The second is the GlobalConstant node, which contains a long list of constants for global types in Godot.
 In there you can find some useful constants to refer to key names, joystick or mouse buttons, etc.